ariellesezine/Recommandation_systems/README.md

 # Recommandation_systems
+# Recommandation of courses on a website based on user search
+# api with djangorestframework
+# cosine_similarity

 this repository contains my work on a specifique type of recommandation system : content_based

 it contains a jupyter notebbok of my work